Hello

 Photo credit: Ruth Mbula | Nation Media Group

-For 10 years now, the founding Gumico Sacco members have been seeking justice to try and pursue justice.
+For 10 years now, the founding Gumico members have been seeking justice to try and pursue justice.

 Cumulatively, Ms Onsomu notes that surviving members and the children of those deceased have contributed nearly Sh5 million to pursue justice in courts.

 "No court has ever listened to our cry.
-They tell us that we are time barred," she says.
+They tell us that we are time-barred," she says.

 At the Court of Appeal, she claimed, judgment was issued, withholding the High Court judgment, even without them being told to go and testify.